 Patients had access to water.
-We were told that patients were recommend to fast in the morning for glucose tolerance test checks at least eight to ten hours in advance.
+Patients were recommended to fast in the morning for glucose tolerance test checks at least eight to ten hours in advance.
 If a patient attended as a walk-in, it would be communicated to them that fasting would be recommend for their test.
 If they hadn't been fasting, and the service undertook their test and their glucose results were high, the service would recommend for the patient's test to be repeated once they had been fasting.

 Patients who were fasting were recommended to have their tests taken in the morning.